-As such, it is essential for Library and Archives Canada to recognize the exemplary work of those who support its fundamental mission which is to promote all aspects of Canadian culture, here and around the world.
+As such, it is essential for Library and Archives Canada and the Library and Archives Canada Foundation to recognize the exemplary work of those who support its fundamental mission which is to promote all aspects of Canadian culture, here and around the world.

 This recognition also seeks to highlight the fact that the creation and dissemination of our heritage are increasingly democratic undertakings, no longer reserved to environments where knowledge has traditionally been developed.

 Alfred Pellan painted this mural, Les Alphabets / The Alphabets, on the western wall of the second floor in the former National Library of Canada building at 395 Wellington Street in Ottawa, which is currently Library and Archives Canada’s main building.
 This work, and the accompanying mural on the eastern wall entitled La Connaissance / Knowledge, was begun in 1957 and completed just over a decade later.
 The Quebec artist began this work by first creating preliminary studies, on a smaller scale, for both murals.
 Library and Archives Canada holds both of these studies in its collection; they are described in The Alphabets and Knowledge.

 For Les Alphabets / The Alphabets, Pellan contrasts vibrant colours on a largely grey background, using flat paint to ensure that his work would not reflect light.
 The mosaic at the centre of the piece shows schematic faces topped with pen nibs surrounding an open book.
 The design evokes a human face.
 A popular interpretation, and one that the artist supports, is that these are the faces of readers and writers.
 The swirling scripts are from two dozen languages, including ancient, medieval and modern languages (Illyrian, Hebrew, Etruscan and many more).